Fans say it ‘hurts’ to see Travis Barker described as ‘Kourtney Kardashian’s husband’

 In May, Travis and Kardashian married at a courthouse in Santa Barbara, California.
 They then held their main wedding celebration in Portofino, Italy.

 Barker joined Blink-182 in 1998, when he replaced Scott Raynor who was among the band’s founding members along with Tom DeLonge and Mark Hoppus.
-Today, Blink-182 is comprised of Berker, Hoppus and Matt Skiba, who joined the band in 2015.
+Today, Blink-182 comprises Barker, Hoppus, and Matt Skiba, who joined the band in 2015.

 Barker’s first album with the band Enema of the State was released in June 1999 and saw Blink-182 emerge as one of the biggest pop punk bands of its time.